elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.i2} Nothing remains but a lost man,
-- {:.pr} tragic like a palm stump in the trite riot and the fields of gunpowder.
-His dusty eyes dart into a steppe without shade and water—and he chews shade and water—a prayer that he will not sell.
+- {:.pr} tragic like a palm stump in the stale uprising and the fields of gunpowder.
+His dusty eyes dart into a steppe without shade and water---and he chews shade and water---a prayer he won't sell.

 - {:.sp} Toussaint.

-- {:.pr.i} Thank you, my sister ... a prayer that he will not sell ... my cobra prayer ... my eel prayer in the forests of the sea ... my cactus milk prayer in the halls of the sky.
+- {:.pr.i} Thank you, my sister ... a prayer that he won't sell ... my cobra prayer ... my eel prayer in the forests of the sea ... my cactus milk prayer in the halls of heaven.

 - {:.sp} The Woman Reciter.

 - {:.i2} ...
-I did see, and the bridges have fallen ...
+I see, the bridges have fallen ...
-- The stars have unleashed their scars of sand.
+- The stars have unleashed their sand scars.

 ---